module Cat.Monoidal.Monad where

 (_ , m .Monoidal-monad-on.monad-monoidal)

-Then, we have that, over the above identification between monoidal monads and commutative strengths, the property of being a symmetric monoidal monad is identified with the property of being a symmetric strength.
+Then, we have that, over the above equivalence between monoidal monads and commutative strengths, the property of being a symmetric monoidal monad is equivalent to the property of being a symmetric strength.

 Given a symmetric monoidal monad, we immediately see that the induced left and right strengths are related by the braiding.